 SIP phones use a typical Ethernet cable to connect to the internet and, with the high-speed internet being widely available, offer a quality that is on par with traditional phone lines.

-As far as user experience goes, most people would not know the difference between a SIP phone and a regular telephone by merely looking at the device or hearing the sound quality.
+As far as user experience goes, most people would not know the difference between SIP phones and a regular telephone by merely looking at the device or hearing the sound quality.

 One of the main reasons people consider connecting SIP phones to replace their existing traditional office phone lines is the cost of calling.
 This is especially true if you make a lot of long distance phone calls.